officegeek/keaonline/4_semester/python/Python_venv.md

 ```

 ## Activate a virtual environment
-When you have created a virtual environment, you need to *tell* the Operating System to make use of it.
+Before you can start installing or using packages in your virtual environment you'll need to activate it.
+Activating a virtual environment will put the virtual environment-specific python and pip executables into your shell's PATH .

 To do so, you need to call the activate script which is located under the **bin/** sub-directory in the created tree structure of your virtual environment.

 ![](./image/venv_script.jpg)

-Ther are different scripts for different OS, this is the Windows scripts.
+There are different scripts for different OS, this is the Windows scripts.

 ```
 # macOS/Linux